danielmartin/algopedia/README.md

 > You should have received a copy of the GNU General Public License
 > ralong with Algopedia.
 If not, see <http://www.gnu.org/licenses/>.

 Then, you should implement your algorithm main function (you can use auxiliary functions if you need them).
 Try to make algorithms autocontained.
-If external dependecies are unavoidable, mention those in the README file.
+If external dependencies are unavoidable, mention those in the README file.
 It's a good thing that you include a driver program with a few test cases.
 You can make your test cases as rigourous as you consider.

 ## What if I discover an error in an algorithm? ##